mathspp/mathspp/pages/02.blog/who-wants-to-be-a-millionaire-iterables-edition/item.md

 ## Question 1

 This is an easy one to get you started.
+It makes more sense if you watch the _performance_ of the lightning talk.

 <div class="quiz-question" data-correct="a">
   <div class="question-text"><p>What is the output of the following Python program?</p></div>